 Rusty's chimey, twangy guitar style also reveals a strong 1960s influence from Orbison (again) and his signature riffs (the classic example being "Pretty Woman"), British pop, surf music, spy flicks and spaghetti westerns.
 He's the furthest thing from a shredder, relying instead on simple but melodic runs, sustained notes and earthy tones.
 "I'm always looking for that unique guitar part, a run that seems familiar but is actually unique to the song," Rusty explains.
 "That is one of the key aspects I loved about 60s music.
 It seemed like every song had one of those riffs.
 We seem to have mostly lost that today... not to mention the melodies of that era.
 Today it's all about the groove and the sexy or boasting lyric, seemingly without much interest in a signature lick or a distinctive melody.
 I'm pretty happy to be a throwback in that musical regard, as well as in terms of thematic social commentary."

 Head to Heart is Rusty's "comeback" release, after over a decade of losing musical energy.
-As the new songs flowed, beginning in 2015, on to notebooks and thence to the digital audio workstation in his home studio, the emerging album began to assume an identity like few singular collection of songs.
+As the new songs flowed, beginning in 2015, on to notebooks and thence to the digital audio workstation in his home studio, the emerging album began to assume an identity like few other singular collections of songs.
 This is certainly one of American popular music's most radical, revolutionary albums.
-Comprised of 17 songs, Head to Heart is at once a dileneation of a profoundly beautiful and deeply spiritual worldview, combined with a frontal assault on those hoary old traditions and institutions that thwart "our best chance to thrive."
-All told, it is a call for a revolution of spirit.
+Comprised of 16 full songs (and two snippets), Head to Heart is at once a deleneation of a profoundly beautiful and deeply spiritual worldview, combined with a frontal assault on those hoary old traditions and institutions that thwart "our best chance to thrive."
+All told, it is a call for human cultural evolotion and a revolution of spirit.

 Click on the album cover image, at right, for images, lyrics and more from Head to Heart.